The Three Types of Insurance Agents

 Buying from an independent agent:

 Pros: An independent agent will have the ability to offer insurance policies from multiple insurance companies.
 This is good for clients because they can deal with one agent for all policies.
-When your insurance needs change you can maintain your relationship with the agent even though changes may necessitate a change in insurance companies.
+When your insurance needs change, you can maintain your relationship with the agent even if those changes necessitate a shift in insurance companies.
 Independent agents tend to be able to handle the needs of small businesses and commercial insurance as well as personal insurance needs.
-Many of the employee agent companies and exclusive insurance agents focus on one or two market segments, while independent agents would tend to have the ability to serve a broader market.
+Many of the employee agent companies and exclusive insurance agents focus on one or two market segments, while independent agents tend to serve a broader market.

 Cons: The independent agent does not represent 100% of the available insurance companies in the state because some only do business with employee-agents or agents that commit to exclusively sell their products.
-If you’re the kind of person that needs the absolute cheapest policy available, your agent may not represent the company that is cheapest for you today.
-Since the factors that affect the cost of your insurance policy may change drastically and frequently, you can’t have certainty that you’ve got the lowest price.
-If you think that price is the only important feature of a policy, you would do well to reconsider making coverage and the promises contained in the policy your objective.
+If you're the kind of person that needs the absolute cheapest policy available, your agent may not represent the company that is cheapest for you today.
+Since the factors that affect the cost of your insurance policy may change drastically and frequently, you can't be certain that you've gotten the lowest price.
+If you think price is the only important feature of a policy, you would do well to reconsider making coverage and the promises contained in the policy your objective.